IasonManolas/DRMSimulationModel/README.md

-This repository provides a computational tool for predicting the static equilibrium of general bending-active structures in the form of a network of elements using the dynamic relaxation method.
+This repository provides a cross-platform computational tool for predicting the static equilibrium of general bending-active structures in the form of a network of elements using the dynamic relaxation method.
 The implemented method is presented in an accompanying publication: ["A computational tool for the analysis of 3D bending-active structures based on the dynamic relaxation method"](https://unipiit-my.sharepoint.com/:b:/g/personal/m_iason_studenti_unipi_it/EeB8B0ARbjpPhLV13I8PauEB3KjtqwkAINfavZItYT_SeA?e=YCnmec).

-[comment]: <> (c++20 Required dependencies:Eigen,git,CMake Linux:libxrandr-dev, libxinerama-dev, libxcursor-dev, libxi-dev and libeigen3-dev)
+[comment]: <> (CMake Linux:libxrandr-dev, libxinerama-dev, libxcursor-dev, libxi-dev and libeigen3-dev)
+Requires: C++20,git,..
 TODO:list dependencies

+Currently the code has been built using: Clang 10, AppleClang 13 and MSVC 19.

 ![teaser_results](https://user-images.githubusercontent.com/17647952/200535216-e3cb3cba-a5c8-4ac4-bc71-5881746cc57e.png)